 But the truth is, many of us, though we want to live godly lives, chafe against some of the Bible’s teaching on women or passages on modesty or authority.
 We’re too often tempted to think, “That’s not fair!” or question why God would give us certain commands.
 So how are we to understand these things?

 1 Timothy 2.1-15

 Chafing against the Bible’s Teaching on Women?

 On Women Teaching, Modesty & Pearls

 9 in like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, 10 but, which is proper for women professing godliness, with good works.
 11 Let a woman learn in silence with all submission.
 12 And I do not permit a woman to teach or to have authority over a man, but to be in silence.
 13 For Adam was formed first, then Eve.
 14 And Adam was not deceived, but the woman being deceived, fell into transgression.
 15 Nevertheless she will be saved in childbearing if they continue in faith, love, and holiness, with self-control.

 I once overheard a conversation between two women at church discussing their Sunday school lesson on the role of the wife and submission.
 One of them said about their teacher, “I think he actually believes that stuff!”

-So how can we begin to understand, and more importantly embrace, a passage like this?
+So how can we begin to understand, and more importantly embrace, a passage like today’s reading in 1 Timothy?
 I believe we need to start with some basic truths about God, His Word, and His character.